 Is this a child with additional needs; where their health, development or achievement may be adversely affected?
+Practitioners should follow Wirral's Guide to Integrated Working, November 2015.

-- Practitioners should follow Wirral's Guide to Integrated Working, November 2015. - Age appropriate progress is not being made and the causes are unclear or the support of more than one agency is needed to meet the child or young person's needs.
+- Age appropriate progress is not being made and the causes are unclear or - The support of more than one agency is needed to meet the child or young person's needs.

 If this is a child with additional needs discuss the issues with the Family CAF trained practitioner in your school, the child and parents.
-You will need to obtain parental consent for a Family CAF to be completed and make a request for service to the Integrated Front Door.
+You will need to obtain parental consent for a Family CAF to be completed.